nicebread/BFDA/README.md

 Probably it is easiest to take one of the existing test implementations (e.g., `R/t.between.R` or `R/correlation.R`)  and replace the name and the content of the functions.

-If you implement a new test, please let me know.
-The preferred workflow would be that you fork the Github project, implement the test, and send me a pull request.
+If you implement a new test, please let us know.
+The preferred workflow would be that you fork the Github project, implement the test, do a lot of testing, and send us a pull request.
 If everything works as intended, we can add the test to the main project.